Emergency central bank funding to Greek banks drops by 1.4 bln euros in May

-* Pacific Alliance Bank announces appointment of new president and CEO Source text for Eikon: Further company coverage:

-ATHENS, June 12 Emergency central bank funding to Greek lenders dropped by 1.4 billion euros, or 3.3 percent, in May compared to the previous month, Bank of Greece data showed on Monday.
+ATHENS, June 12 (Reuters) - Emergency central bank funding to Greek lenders dropped by 1.4 billion euros, or 3.3 percent, in May compared to the previous month, Bank of Greece data showed on Monday.

 Emergency funding, which is more costly than borrowing from the European Central Bank, dropped to 40.7 billion euros ($45.71 billion) from 42.1 billion at the end of April, the data showed.